kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   - 'options'
 - 'config' - configuration data of the policy configuration being validated

-See below "Reporting violations to Clients" for more detail about how violations are reported.
+See below "Reporting violations to Clients" for more detail about how the `spec.validations` field works and how violations are reported.

 ##### Policy Configurations